markusfisch/simsala/README.md

 	</body>
 	</html>

+Why contents.html?
 A layout file corresponds to a content file if it has the same name or the name of the directory in which the content file is in.
+So the most basic layout is contents.html since all content files are in the contents folder.

+### Set password

+Open simsala/index.php with a text editor and find this line:

+	$app = new App( 'simsala' );

+The word __simsala__ is your password.
+Change it to something more secure.

+### Log in

 Now, open your web site with /simsala in your web browser:

 	http://example.com/simsala

-You should see the editing interface.
+You should see a login form.
+Give your password and press __Login__.

+### Edit

 Start creating files and folders as you like.
 At any time, you may press __Publish__ to generate the HTML files in the directory that contains simsala.

-Here's a [sample repository][3] to get you going.
+Here's a [sample repository][2] to get you going.

-It's probably a good idea to restrict access to the simsala directory.
-If you're using Apache, you might want to use [.htaccess authorization][2] for that.

 Advanced use
 ------------